 Add a Logo and Site Icon

-Many themes will allow you to add a logo in the Customiser, in the “Site Identity” section.
+For block themes, this can be added using the Site Logo block, or for classic themes, use the “Site Identity” section of the Customiser.
 If I want to use SVG files for my logo (or elsewhere on my website) then I might install the SVG Support plugin.

 Install an Anti-Spam Plugin